 It's easy to make raw milk yogurt.
 First, you'll need to whisk your starter into your milk, and then let it culture.

 Most yogurts culture best at a slightly elevated temperature of about 110 F. So, for best results, you'll need a way to keep your yogurt at a consistently elevated temperature.
 Some people use a thermos or tuck their jar of inoculated milk into the oven with the pilot light on, but a yogurt maker is a great purchase.
-You can also use the yogurt setting on your Instant Pot, too.

 You'll know your yogurt is ready when it smells and tastes pleasantly sour, and set.